 Hypothermia is caused by one’s core body temperature falling below 95°F. While symptoms of mild hypothermia include shivering and confusion, in more dangerous cases the victim will not have enough energy to continue shivering and may fall unconscious.

-If you notice someone is experiencing hypothermia, immediately warm them using extra clothing, fire, or through body heat.
+If you notice someone is experiencing hypothermia, immediately warm them using extra clothing, fire, or body heat.
 Do not suddenly re-warm the victim by placing them in a hot shower, as this could lead to rewarming shock.
+Get them dry, get them warm, and get them medical help if they don’t recover quickly.

 Dehydration